maplibre/demotiles/README.md

 the [terrain-tiles](terrain-tiles) and [tiles-omt](tiles-omt) demos were added by [@acalcutt](https://github.com/acalcutt) with styles based on [OSM Bright](https://github.com/openmaptiles/osm-bright-gl-style)

 The font PBFs were generated using the scripts and source fonts from https://github.com/openmaptiles/fonts.

+# MapLibre sample world map - demotiles

+This is the sample vector map displayed on the frontpage of https://maplibre.org - used in the helloworld examples and CI tests of @MapLibre organization.

+It demonstrates the usage of simple vector tiles with the *MapLibre World* map style.

+Hosted as static files directly on GitHub Pages, serverless, no keys, runs offline as well.

 ![maplibre-world-map-style](https://user-images.githubusercontent.com/59284/118267966-117aa100-b4bd-11eb-8824-430cbe674191.png)